An Artichoke Sauce for Pasta

 Penne Pasta with Artichoke Sauce Recipe

-¼ cup extra virgin olive oil
+- ¼ cup olive oil extra virgin

-5 artichoke hearts (in water not oil or all you will taste is oil)
+- 5 artichoke hearts in water not oil or all you will taste is oil

-½ cup Parmesan cheese
+- ½ cup Parmesan cheese

-1 small onion
+- 1 small onion

-1 tablespoon fresh parsley
+- 1 tablespoon fresh parsley

-1 teaspoon capers
+- 1 teaspoon capers

-Salt & pepper - to taste
+- salt & pepper to taste

 - Slice the onion thinly.
 Finely chop the parsley.
 Chop the capers.
 Drain and slice the artichoke hearts.

-Cook: The pasta takes about 12 to 15 minutes to cook.
+- The pasta takes about 12 to 15 minutes to cook.
 The sauce takes even less time.
-So salt the water and heat it up to a boil..
+So salt the water and heat it up to a boil.
 While that is happening, prep the ingredients.

 - Add the artichoke hearts and cook until the onions are pale gold.

 - Add the capers and tomatoes.
 Season with a little salt and pepper.
 Cook for a few minutes to heat up the tomatoes and blend together the flavors.